State

 state = State(schema=schema)

-You can also override handlers for individual operations:
+You can also override the handler for a single set() call:

 return f"{current}-{new}" if current else new